joduplessis/FlexVG/README.md

-# H-Queue
+# FlexVG
-## An easy to use chat component for React.
+## React component for using SVG images with customisable fill colours.

 TBC